-Setting: Campers share Santa Rosa Island, one of a chain of barrier islands off the Florida nainland in the Gulf of Mexico, with great blue herons, terns, brown pelicans, and other sea birds, skunks, and raccoons.
+Setting: Campers share Santa Rosa Island, one of a chain of barrier islands off the Florida mainland in the Gulf of Mexico, with great blue herons, terns, brown pelicans, and other sea birds, skunks, and raccoons.
 Offshore, gamefish abound.
 Forests of live oak and pine shade the camping areas.
 Fort Pickens, a 19th-century coastal fort, is nearby.
-A toll bridge links the island o the mainland.
+A toll bridge links the island to the mainland.

-Selectrical hookups are available for RVs at 135 sites.
-A special area of the campground is set uside for campers with pets; space is limited.
-The limit of stay is as noted below from March hrough November; the rest of the year it is 30 days.
-Several campsites near a handicapped-accessible restroom are held until at least noon each day for handicapped campers.
-Demand for campsites is great near Easter and in the summer; the park advises arriving early in the veek to get a site.
+Tent/RV Campground: The campground is open all year on a first-come, first-served basis.
+Electrical hookups are available for RVs at 135 sites.
+A special area of the campground is set aside for campers with pets; space is limited.
+The limit of stay is as noted below from March through October; the rest of the year it is 30 days.
+Several campsites near a wheelchair-accessible restroom are held until at least noon each day for disabled campers.
+Demand for campsites is great near Easter and in the summer; the park advises arriving early in the week to get a site.
 Group Campgrounds: The campgrounds are open all year.
 Reservations are required; contact the park.
 Each site accommodates up to 50 persons.
 The limit of stay is as noted below from March through December; the rest of the year it is 30 days.